ErickTejaxun/helena/README.md

 ## Instructions
 It have created the build-helen.sh script to create the cmake files.
 This should not be executed in this root folder.

+This project has been set up to allow only builds out-of-tree.